By Kristin Kirkpatrick, MS, RD, LD

 For a scrape, cut or larger wound to quickly and sufficiently heal, it needs an adequate supply of nutrients.
 If you heal slowly, poor nutrition may be to blame.
 Poor diets affect the strength of new tissue, recovery time and how well your body fights off any infection that creeps into a wound.
 Studies have shown that sufficient intake of calories, protein and nutrients is essential for proper wound healing.
 Focus on maintaining a healthy, balanced diet.
 Your immune system will thank you.

 Poor nutritional habits can compromise your immune system and trigger illness and infection.
 If you are constantly under the weather, you could benefit from eating more nutrient-rich foods.
 Optimal nutrition can help reverse a compromised immune system.
 Choose foods high in vitamins A, C, and E, zinc, selenium, iron and folic acid.
-Start by increasing your intake of fresh fruits, vegetables and whole grains—specifically citrus fruits, leafy greens, popcorn (skip the extra butter and salt) and brown rice.
+Start by increasing your intake of fresh fruits, vegetables and whole grains—specifically citrus fruits(like lemons and limes), leafy greens, popcorn (skip the extra butter and salt) and brown rice.

 One final note: A 2019 study showed it’s generally best to get your vitamins and minerals through food, so don’t rely on supplements to try to compensate for poor food choices.